Ohio Author Profiles

 Jessica Strawser

-Jessica Strawser is author of the book club favorites Almost Missed You; Not That I Could Tell (a Book of the Month bestseller); Forget You Know Me; and A Million Reasons Why, named to Most Anticipated lists from Goodreads, SheReads, Frolic & E!
-News.
-Her latest, The Next Thing You Know, is a 2022 People Magazine Pick for Best New Novel (all from St.…Read More
+Jessica Strawser is the author of six book club favorite novels: Almost Missed You, Not That I Could Tell (a Book of the Month selection), Forget You Know Me, A Million Reasons Why, The Next Thing You Know (a People Magazine Pick, now new in paperback), and her latest, The Last Caretaker.…Read More

 Photo of Frances Smith Strickland